-Dishwashers save work and energy
+Dishwashers save time and energy

-Even if you've purchased a dishwasher as recently as five or 10 years ago, you may be surprised at how much cleaning performance has improved since then.
-In addition, energy and water efficiency has increased and exceedingly quiet operation has become a given.
+Even if you've purchased a dishwasher as recently as five or 10 years ago, you may be surprised by how much cleaning performance has improved since then.
+In addition, energy and water efficiency has increased and quiet operation has become a given.
 Most of today's dishwashers, including budget and portable models, meet current Energy Star standards for energy and water usage.
 These dishwashers must be at least 5 percent more energy efficient and 15 percent more water efficient than nonqualified models.

 Portable dishwashers are mainly used in apartments or small homes, where space limitations or rental agreements make permanent installation impossible.
 These models can be on casters, so they can roll away for storage, or they may be designed to sit on a countertop.
 Generally smaller than built-ins, portables attach manually to a faucet for their water supply.
 Once known as annoyingly noisy energy hogs, today's portables can be as energy efficient and quiet as their built-in counterparts.